The Australian Dental Association NSW Branch (ADA NSW) is a professional association and the peak body for dentists in NSW and the ACT.

-Of course, the principle point of contact for all enquiries should be with your trusted dental practitioner.
+Of course, the principal point of contact for all enquiries should be with your trusted dental practitioner.

 Dental records belong to the practice where they are or were created.
 However, it is recognised in law that patients are entitled to access to their health information.